jeffpar/lonedissent/_pages/transcripts/featured/brown1/brown-v-board-of-education.md

 <p>MR. CARTER: The others are still attending the four segregated schools. </p>
 <p>MR. JUSTICE JACKSON: You have clients, then, who are still subject to the rule of segregation? </p>
 <p>MR. CARTER: Yes. </p>
-<p>MR. JUSTICE JACKSON: But by the authorized pronouncement <a name="page3"></a>of the appellee, they will be admitted just as soon as it is physically or administratively
+<p>MR. JUSTICE JACKSON: But by the authorized pronouncement of the appellee, they will be admitted just as soon as it is physically or administratively
 or whatever the adverbs are—Topeka is able to admit them, and they do not contest your position. </p>
 <p>MR. CARTER: That is true. </p>